IQSS/dataverse/doc/sphinx-guides/source/admin/external-tools.rst

 An "Explore" button will appear (on both the dataset page and the file landing page) for files that match the type that the tool has been built for.
 When there are multiple explore tools for a filetype, the button becomes a dropdown.

-For a specific file, you can check how many tools are available using the GUI as described above or by using the API as described at :ref:`list-external-tools-for-a-file-api`.

 File Level Configure Tools
 ++++++++++++++++++++++++++